 - If your beneficiary should die before you, your benefit will revert to a straight life equated plan.

 - Upon your death, your survivor will receive the standard survivor amount calculated under a 100%, 75%, or 50% survivor option, as if the equated plan was not chosen.

 Recommended resources for help in estimating your pension

-This handy online estimator lets you key in your age, wage, and service information, and quickly estimates your future monthly pension.
+This handy online estimator uses your age, wage, and service information to quickly estimate your future monthly pension.